shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-an-advertiser.md

 > [!TIP]
 > Templates are typically used when all or most of your political advertising is paid for by a single political organization.

-This section contains the details of the person or organization that is purchasing ads on Xandr.
+This section contains the details of the person or organization that is purchasing ads on Microsoft Advertising.
 For example, a candidate, an agency, or a political consultant.

 The required fields must be filled out for any state or local political advertising that will or could serve in California, Illinois, Maryland, Nevada, New Jersey, New York, Virginia, or Washington, or for political advertising at the federal level that will or could serve in Washington State.
 If your political ad will not be served in any of those states, you may enter "N/A”.
 For more information on political advertising, see [Political Advertising](political-advertising.md).